xiaohan2012/capitalization-restoration-train/README.md

 - Go to the directory specified by `$result_dir` variable in the `puls-rule-based-parallel.sh` and concatenate all the result files (starting with `id_`) into a whole result file
 - Run `python evaluate.py` to print the result matrix, where rows are the statistics for each label and columns are `number of match`, `number of predictions y model` and `number of lables in reality`

+**short-cut**:

+As the data preparation is done, if you want to evaluate rule-based classifier, just run the above plus the final post score processing.

 ### Post processing

 Both evaluation scripts print out itermediate result(like number of correct predictions support) for the final scores.
 You need to run replace the data in `calc_cv_result.py` according to the comment in the script and run it.

+## Trainable document Id path

+Documents are filtered by whether their title is trainable(correctly-capitalized) and whether they contain non-empty body, the list of document ids is saved under `data/tmp/2015-08-18/filtered_trainable_doc_ids.txt`